Areas of Practice

 Governance, Risk, and Compliance (GRC) advising

-We have solid experience in formulating corporate, regulatory, and administrative policy by developing and delivering comprehensive strategies and initiatives to help enable, promote, and monitor best practices amongst regulated entities and individuals through good governance, nimble risk management, and responsible and responsive compliance programs; with our past work including:
+We have solid experience in formulating corporate, regulatory, and administrative policy by developing and delivering comprehensive strategies and initiatives to help enable, promote, and monitor best practices amongst regulated entities and individuals through good governance, nimble risk management, and responsible and responsive compliance programs – including targeted and timely “entity-wide” private sector corporate, or “whole of government” regional and national, crisis response strategies; with our past work including:

 - Advising clients on diverse matters regarding their international trade in goods, trade in services, and outsourced operations;

 - Advising multiple web-based businesses regarding their ongoing compliance obligations and the attendant risks;